Futuring 2 (F2)

 What sensors does the Futuring 2 (F2) have?

-The Futuring 2 (F2) is equipped with 3 sensor types: 360° omnidirectional sensing system, Multimodal perception system, Tactile sensing system.
+The Futuring 2 (F2) is equipped with 4 sensor types: 24 sensors, 360° omnidirectional sensing system, Multimodal perception system, Tactile sensing and force-control stack.
 These sensors work together through sensor fusion to provide comprehensive environmental awareness for autonomous operation.
 See the sensor analysis section for details.

 How long does the Futuring 2 (F2) battery last?

-The Futuring 2 (F2) has a rated battery life of Not officially disclosed and charges in Not officially disclosed.
+The Futuring 2 (F2) has a rated battery life of High-intensity work: >8h; standby: >24h.
 Actual battery performance may vary based on usage intensity, ambient temperature, and specific tasks being performed.
 Heavy workloads like continuous navigation and sensor processing will consume battery faster than idle or standby modes.

 What AI does the Futuring 2 (F2) use?